MCP Tools for Design Systems: Practical Workflows for React Teams

 - "What should I use for destructive confirmation flows?"

-The assistant can query component metadata and docs through MCP before generating anything.
+The assistant can query component metadata and docs with catalog/list_components before generating anything.

 3. Inspect props and usage guidance

-Once the assistant has candidate components, it should inspect props, examples, and usage rules.
+Once the assistant has candidate components, it should call catalog/get_component for props, examples, and usage rules.
 This is where Fragments reduces common mistakes like using Button where a Link is more appropriate.

 4. Implement with your real tokens and patterns

-Use one-shot implementation when you want speed, or chain discover/inspect calls when you want tighter control.
-The key difference from generic AI output is that the generated code is grounded in your actual API surface.
+Chain catalog, token, and lint calls when you want tighter control.
+The key difference from generic AI output is that the generated code is grounded in your actual API surface and can be checked before review.

 How Fragments Handles the Workflow